fagia/devmachine/README.md

 	git clone https://github.com/fagia/devmachine.git your-devmachine-name-here
 	cd your-devmachine-name-here

-Copy the file <code>config.rb.template</code> to <code>config.rb</code> and in the copied file fill in the configuration informations.
+Copy the file <code>config.rb.template</code> to <code>config.rb</code> and, in the copied file, fill in the configuration informations.

 Then: